 - The role of parents/carers in the development of children's understanding about relationships is vital.
 Parents are the first teachers of their children. - Our aim at Moorlands Primary is to establish open communication and maintain positive relationships with all parents/carers so they are given every opportunity to inform and understand the purpose and content of RSHE. - At Moorlands Primary School, we have worked closely with parents when planning and delivering RSHE.
-Parents/carers are provided with the following information: - The content of the RSHE curriculum. - The delivery of the RSHE/curriculum. - How to support/complement RSHE teaching at home. - How to request a child is withdrawn from some, or all, of sex education delivered as part of statutory RSHE. - In addition to their involvement in developing the RSHE policy, parents/carers are provided with frequent opportunities to understand, ask questions, or express any concerns about RSHE.
-By contacting the school. - If parents/carers have concerns about any aspect of the RSHE curriculum, they are encouraged to share these with the school.
-We will then invite parents/carers to come and talk to us.
-Alternatively, parents/carers can email or write a note or letter. - Parents/carers contacting the school about RSHE will be asked to include a name and contact information.
+Parents/carers are provided with the following information: - The content of the RSHE curriculum. - ❖ The delivery of the RSHE/curriculum. - How to support/complement RSHE teaching at home. - \ How to request a child is withdrawn from some, or all, of sex education delivered as part of statutory RSHE. - In addition to their involvement in developing the RSHE policy, parents/carers are provided with frequent opportunities to understand, ask questions, or express any concerns about RSHE.
+By contacting the school. - If parents/carers have concerns about any aspect of the RSHE curriculum, they are encouraged to share these with the class teacher first.
+We will then invite parents/carers to come and talk to the class teacher.
+Alternatively, parents/carers can email or write a note or letter.
+If they are still unhappy, they can then contact the head teacher. - Parents/carers contacting the school about RSHE will be asked to include a name and contact information.
 This is so we can respond to the parent/carer directly.
 Anonymous communication will not be considered. - Anonymous communication will not be dealt with.